phillipian/upload-automation/README.md

 - [ ] Alex - adjust image short codes and prepend them to text file (an easy way to get url is wp post get id --field=url like in the last example in https://developer.wordpress.org/cli/commands/media/import/ bc attachments are posts too)
 - [ ] Sarah - do author creation and assignment; finish and test end to end support; figure out how to upload on the **real** website; get things standardized on budget!
-- [ ] Resize images to a good resolution
+- [ ] Resize & compress images using CLI command to put in script
 - [ ] figure out how to make a docker image with everything needed for easier running
 ### Logistical To Do
 - [ ] Figure out how to access the photo server (we might just run it on a newsroom computer)